Teeolulope/E-Learning-Student-Success-Dropout-Risk-Dashboard/README.md

 **3. Dropout Risk & Access Barriers**

 **Answers: who is at risk right now, and why?**

-How many students are at risk right now? — risk segmentation table (High / Medium / Low) with count, dropout rate, and average score per segment
-Where is dropout risk highest? — heatmap of dropout rate by region × internet type Which internet type has the most dropouts? — bar chart by internet type Do struggling students drop out more on poor internet? — clustered bar comparing dropout rate for above-average vs below-average completers, split by internet type

 **Key finding:** Intermittent internet users drop out at 33% — 65% higher than WiFi users (20%).
 South/Southeast Asia combined with poor internet is the highest-risk segment in the dataset (35.19%).
 347 students are currently flagged as High Risk, with a 34.87% dropout rate and an average score of just 43 — more than double the dropout rate of Low Risk students (15.16%).